50 Shades of Natural Dye on Wool: In-Person Textile Residency in San Miguel de Allende, Mexico

 By the end of the week, you will leave with:

-This course is suited for practitioners who seek rigor, structure, and mastery, not surface experimentation alone.
+This course is best suited for intermediate to advanced practitioners who want depth, structure, and mastery, not surface experimentation alone.

-Shared – 2,290 (you come with a participating partner or friend)
+You come with a participating partner or friend.

-Right now, you only register with a non-refundable downpayment.
-Your final payments are due by November 2026, payment plans available.
+At this stage, you register with a non-refundable down payment.
+Final payments are due by November 2026.
+Payment plans are available.

 What Is Included